ScratchContributors/scratchcontributors.github.io/README.md

 18) Front Page Curator Translators
 19) Users who have got pull requests merged on GitHub

+## About Our Members
+All of our members have contributed to Scratch in different ways!
+You can read about them here- https://scratchcontributors.github.io/contributorbios/ .

 ## How You Can Join Us
 If you are a Scratch Contributor and want to join us, then you can either open an issue in our GitHub repository or leave a comment in our studio on Scratch.

 ## Location
 GitHub: https://github.com/ScratchContributors                                                                                        Scratch Studio: https://scratch.mit.edu/studios/26335791/